Frequently Asked Questions (Patient):

 The Act also allows a “caregiver” to register and receive the same criminal protections as the registered patient.
 However, the caregiver is not entitled to use marijuana.

 In order to become a “registered patient” with the Vermont Marijuana Registry you must complete the application that is attached or appears at the end of this document if you are reading it on the Registry web site.
 If you are reading this document on the Registry web site you may download the form in Word and enter the required information on your computer or print a copy of the form.
 Paper copies of the form may be completed with a typewriter or by hand.
 The form must be completed in ink.You will be responsible for completing most of the form.
 However, part of the form will need to be completed by your health care provider.
 Your health care provider must be licensed to practice in Vermont, New Hampshire, Massachusetts or New York in order to complete the form.After all sections of the form are completed you will need to have it notarized.
 You are also required to provide a digital photograph of yourself for your Marijuana Registry Identification Card.
 Mail the completed form (faxes are not acceptable) along with the other required items to the Vermont Marijuana Registry at the address provided on the form.The Registry will process your application within 30 days after your application is complete.
 If your application is approved you will be notified in writing and receive a Marijuana Registry Identification Card.
 If your application is denied you will be notified in writing and be advised of your right to appeal the denial.Registrations are issued for one year and are renewable.
 A new application packet (forms, fee and photo) must be submitted for each renewal request.
-The Registry will notify you when it’s time to renew your registration.

 Please Note: VSP stations are not available to take the photograph that will accompany your application.
 You may get your picture taken anywhere that offers passport photographs or any private individual with a digital camera can take the picture.
 The file submitted must be in .jpg format.